AdityaVKarve/Platformer/README.md

 # Platformer
 A simple platformer in Java.
+Uses the native shapes library.
+The level is a bit of a rip off of the first level of Mario.

 Things implemented:
 1. Collision detection